 Diabetes is not contagious.
 People cannot "catch" it from each other.
 However, certain factors can increase the risk of developing diabetes.

-Type 1 diabetes occurs equally among males and females but is more common in whites than in non-whites.
-Data from the World Health Organization's Multinational Project for Childhood Diabetes indicate that type 1 diabetes is rare in most African, American Indian, and Asian populations.
+Type 1 diabetes occurs equally among males and females but is more common in whites than in people of color.
+Data indicate that type 1 diabetes is rare in most African, American Indian, and Asian ethnic groups.
 However, some northern European countries, including Finland and Sweden, have high rates of type 1 diabetes.
 The reasons for these differences are unknown.
 Type 1 diabetes develops most often in children but can occur at any age.

 Diabetes prevalence in the United States is likely to increase for several reasons.
-First, a large segment of the population is aging.
+First, a large segment of the population is aging (27% of people over the age of 65 had diabetes in 2010).
 Also, Hispanics/Latinos and other minority groups at increased risk make up the fastest-growing segment of the U.S. population.
 Finally, Americans are increasingly overweight and sedentary.
-According to recent estimates from the Centers for Disease Control and Prevention (CDC), diabetes will affect one in three people born in 2000 in the United States.
-The CDC also projects the prevalence of diagnosed diabetes in the United States will increase 165 percent by 2050.
+According to recent estimates, diabetes will affect one in three people by 2050.

 Before the discovery of insulin in 1921, everyone with type 1 diabetes died within a few years after diagnosis.
 Although insulin is not considered a cure, its discovery was the first major breakthrough in diabetes treatment.

 Today, healthy eating, physical activity, and taking insulin are the basic therapies for type 1 diabetes.
 The amount of insulin must be balanced with food intake and daily activities.
 Blood glucose levels must be closely monitored through frequent blood glucose checking.
-People with diabetes also monitor blood glucose levels several times a year with a laboratory test called the A1C.
-Results of the A1C test reflect average blood glucose over a 2- to 3-month period.
+People with diabetes also monitor blood glucose levels several times a year with a special laboratory test.

 Healthy eating, physical activity, and blood glucose testing are the basic management tools for type 2 diabetes.
 In addition, many people with type 2 diabetes require oral medication, insulin, or both to control their blood glucose levels.

 Adults with diabetes are at high risk for cardiovascular disease (CVD).
-In fact, at least 65 percent of those with diabetes die from heart disease or stroke.
 Managing diabetes is more than keeping blood glucose levels under control—it is also important to manage blood pressure and cholesterol levels through healthy eating, physical activity, and use of medications (if needed).
 By doing so, those with diabetes can lower their risk.
 Aspirin therapy, if recommended by the health care team, and smoking cessation can also help lower risk.

 People with diabetes must take responsibility for their day-to-day care.
 Much of the daily care involves keeping blood glucose levels from going too low or too high.
 When blood glucose levels drop too low—a condition known as hypoglycemia—a person can become nervous, shaky, and confused.
 Judgment can be impaired, and if blood glucose falls too low, fainting can occur.